-Setup instructions, programming guides, and other documentation are available for each version of Spark below:
+Setup instructions, programming guides, and other documentation are available for each stable version of Spark below:

 The documentation linked to above covers getting started with Spark, as well the built-in components MLlib,

 In addition, this page lists other resources for learning Spark.

 See the Apache Spark YouTube Channel for videos from Spark events.
 There are separate playlists for videos of different topics.
 Besides browsing through playlists, you can also find direct links to videos below.

 Screencast Tutorial Videos

 - Videos from Spark Summit 2014, San Francisco, June 30 - July 2 2013